 The DNA/RNA is isolated and extraction from cells, this can be done by breaking open the cells using enzymes to destroy macromolecules that are not needed.
-The cells are broken using a ‘lysis buffer’, and the macromolecules inactivated using enzymes such as Proteases for RNA, proteins.
+The cells are broken using a lysis buffer.
+And the macromolecules are inactivated using enzymes such as Proteases for RNA proteins.
 Precipitation of DNA done using alcohol.
 DNA appears to be in white mass/gelatinous form.

 2. PCR: Polymerase Chain Reaction

-DNA Ligase: This enzyme joins two DNA length together forming phosphodiester bond from 5’ phosphate end of a chain to 3’ end of another chain.
+DNA Ligase: This enzyme joins two DNA lengths together, forming a phosphodiester bond from 5’ phosphate end of a chain to 3’ end of another chain.
 The main function involves repairing “nicks” and breaks in single DNA strands.

 DNA Polymerase: It makes DNA from nucleotides and plays an important role in DNA replication.

 Gel electrophoresis is the technique that separates molecules according to their size using charge in the electric field.
-The nucleic acids that are negatively charged are loaded at the negative electrode in the gel and pulled towards positive electrode when an electric field is applied.
-Smaller molecules move faster than the larger molecules and get separated in the gel on the basis of their size forming bands that are observed using fluorescent dyes.
+The nucleic acids that are negatively charged are loaded at the negative electrode in the gel and pulled towards a positive electrode when an electric field is applied.
+Smaller molecules move faster than the larger molecules and get separated in the gel based on their size, forming bands that are observed using fluorescent dyes.

-The sample DNA/RNA is fragmented and are separated on a gel and then transferred to Nylon membrane.
+The sample DNA/RNA is fragmented and is separated on a gel and then transferred to a Nylon membrane.
 They are then incubated with probes complementary to the sequence of interest.
-Southern blotting is a technique used for DNA and Northern blotting is used for RNA.
+Southern blotting is a technique used for DNA, and Northern blotting is used for RNA.

-It is “a vehicle” in genetic engineering for transfer of foreign genetic material into another cell.
-Types of vectors include Plasmids, cosmids, bacteriophage, artificial chromosomes etc. They are themselves DNA molecules.
+It is “a vehicle” in genetic engineering for the transfer of foreign genetic material into another cell.
+Types of vectors include plasmids, cosmids, bacteriophage, artificial chromosomes, etc. They are themselves DNA molecules.

 • Transduction: foreign DNA introduced in a cell by a viral vector.
 For example, Bacteriophage infecting bacterial cells.
-Also describes the introduction of a recombinant viral vector into target cells.
+It also describes the introduction of a recombinant viral vector into target cells.

 • Transformation: DNA uptake by the bacterial cells from the environment.
 Recombinant plasmid DNA can also be introduced into the competent bacterial cells that take up extracellular DNA from the environment.